f-dangel/backpack/docs_src/rtd/main-api.rst

 Extending the model and loss function
 --------------------------------------------

-The :func:`extend(module) <backpack.extend>` function
+The :func:`extend(torch.nn.Module) <backpack.extend>` function
-tells backpack which parts of the model will be used (and that it needs to track of to compute additional quantities).
+tells BackPACK what part of the computation graph needs to be tracked.
+If your model is a :py:class:`torch.nn.Sequential` and you use one of the :py:class:`torch.nn` loss functions;

 .. code-block:: python